-Laundry detergents can only bring joyful smiles to your family, if they’re used and stored in the proper manner.
-Follow these guidelines to ensure you have a childproof home, so the only thing you’ve got to worry about is to not ever run out of Gain!
+We’re all familiar with the joyful smiles that amazing-smelling laundry can bring to our family, but the same laundry detergent that gives you clean clothes can also turn that smile upside down if you’re not taking proper care.
+Follow our laundry safety tips to ensure you have a childproof home, so the only thing you’ve got to worry about is to never run out of Gain!

-- Besides keeping products out of reach of children, to ensure the safety of your children, keep products in their original containers with the labels intact.
+Store safely: Besides keeping products out of reach of children to ensure the safety of your children, keep products in their original containers with the labels intact.
 Never use empty detergent containers for storing other stuff, especially materials intended for human consumption.

-- Use childproof cabinets and drawers when it comes to storing detergents.
-For further information, please visit Safe Kids Worldwide.
+Keep detergents locked away: Use childproof cabinets and drawers when it comes to detergent storage.

 In Case of an Accident

-- If swallowed, drink a glass of water or milk and contact your local poison center or doctor immediately.
-In all cases, please read the warnings and follow the instructions on the packaging, which you can also find online.
+In case of ingestion: If swallowed, drink a glass of water or milk, and contact your local poison center or doctor immediately.
+In all cases, please read the warnings and follow the instructions on the packaging.

 Now that you’re all trained up on laundry safety, you can rest easy knowing that while you’re creating fragrant and fresh laundry, you and your family are safe too!